secondaryfun/game-of-war/README.md

-# Project Title

-Game of War the Card Game
+# Game of War the Card Game

 ## Getting Started